-access lane means those areas defined by words and maps in Part A of schedule 3 in these Bylaws.

-anchorage in relation to vessels, means a place (enclosed or otherwise)

-used for the anchoring of vessels to the bed of waters, whether the place is reserved for such purposes by the Council or not.

-anchoring means the securing of a vessel to the bed of waters by means of an anchor, cable or other device, that is normally removed with the vessel when it leaves the anchorage.

-beacon means a light or mark set up as a navigation mark or a warning to vessels.

-buoy means an anchored float serving as a navigation or locational mark, or to indicate a mooring, reef, or other hazard.

-buoyancy aid means anything that complies with NZS 5823:2001 or a bouyancy aid that the Director of Maritime Safety is satisfied substantially complies with the Standard and that provides a minimum of 53 newtons of bouyancy.

-class 3 Packing group I oil uroducts

-means oil having an initial boiling uoint less than or eaual to 35 degrees Centigrade.

-class 3 Packing group II oil uroducts

-means oil having a flashuoint of less than 23 degrees Centigrade and an initial boiling uoint greater than 35 degrees Centigrade.

-class 3 Packing group III oil uroducts

-means oil having a flashuoint equal to or greater than 23

-degrees Centigrade up to and including.
-6 1 degrees Centigrade and an initial boiling point greater than 35 degrees Centigrade commercial vessel has the same meaning as commercial ship in section 2 of the

-Maritime Transport Act 1994.

-Council means the Wellington Regional Council as constituted under the crew means the persons employed or engaged in any capacity on board a vessel, but does not include the master, a pilot, or a person temporarily employed on the vessel while in a harbour.

-Local Government (Wellington Region) Reorganisation Order

-Director of Maritime Safety means the person who is for the time being the Director of

-Maritime Safety under section 439 of the Maritime Transport

-Act 1994.
+access lane means those areas defined by words and maps in part A of schedule 3 in these Bylaws. anchorage in relation to vessels, means a place (enclosed or otherwise) used for the anchoring of vessels to the bed of waters, whether the place is reserved for such purposes by the Council or not. anchoring means the securing of a vessel to the bed of waters by means of an anchor, cable or other device, that is normally removed with the vessel when it leaves the anchorage. beacon means a light or mark set up as a navigation mark or a warning to vessels. buoy means an anchored float serving as a navigation or locational mark, or to indicate a mooring, reef or other hazard. buoyancy aid means anything that complies with NZ Standard 5823:2001 or a buoyancy aid that the Director of Maritime Safety is satisfied substantially complies with the Standard and that provides a minimum of 53 newtons of buoyancy.
+Class 3 packing group I oil products means oil having an initial boiling point less than or equal to 35 degrees centigrade.
+Class 3 packing group II oil products means oil having a flashpoint of less than 23 degrees centigrade and an initial boiling point greater than 35 degrees centigrade.
+Class 3 packing group III oil products means oil having a flashpoint equal to or greater than 23 degrees centigrade up to and including 61 degrees centigrade and an initial boiling point greater than 35 degrees centigrade. commercial vessel has the same meaning as commercial ship in section 2 of the Maritime Transport Act 1994.

-Distress signal means a distress signal as prescribed in Maritime Rule 23 Appendix explosive has the same meaning as in Class 1 Substances under the flag A means flag A of the International Code of Signals (the divers flag), a burgee (swallow-tailed) flag coloured in white and blue with white to the mast, or a rigid equivalent.

-Enforcement Officer means a person appointed under subclause 5.1.2 of these Bylaws.
+Council means the Wellington Regional Council as constituted under the Local Government (Wellington Region) Reorganisation Order 1989. crew means the persons employed or engaged in any capacity on board a vessel, but does not include the master, a pilot, or a person temporarily employed on the vessel while in a harbour.
+Director of means the person who is for the time being the Director of Maritime Safety Maritime Safety under section 439 of the Maritime Transport Act 1994.
+Distress signal means a distress signal as prescribed in Maritime Rule 23 Appendix 3.
+Enforcement Officer means a person appointed under subclause 5.1.2 of these Bylaws. explosive has the same meaning as in Class 1 Substances under the Hazardous Substances (Classifications) Regulations 2001. flag A means flag A of the International Code of Signals (the diver's flag), a burgee (swallow-tailed) flag coloured in white and blue with white to the mast, or a rigid equivalent. flag B means flag B of the International Code of Signals, a burgee (swallow-tailed) flag coloured in red, or a rigid equivalent.
+Harbour means: (a) Wellington Harbour; and (b) Porirua Harbour as defined by Order in Council, dated 24 March 1969, New Zealand Gazette, 2 April 1969, page 609 (schedule 1 of these Bylaws).
+Harbourmaster means a person appointed under subclause 5.1.1 of these Bylaws, and shall include any Deputy Harbourmaster.
+Honorary Enforcement Officer means a person appointed under subclause 5.1.3 of these Bylaws. kite surfer has the same meaning as sailboard. length in relation to a vessel, means overall length. lifejacket means a serviceable personal floatation device that meets NZ Standard 5823:2001 or a national or international standard that the Director of Maritime Safety is satisfied substantially complies with that Standard.
+Maritime Rules means maritime rules made under the Maritime Transport Act 1994.

-Hazardous Substances (Classifications) Regulation 200 1.

-flag B means flag B of the International Code of Signals, a burgee

-(swallow-tailed) flag coloured in red, or a rigid equivalent.

-Harbour means:

-(a) Wellington Harbour and;

-(b) Porirua Harbour as defined by Order in Council, dated 24 March 1969, New Zealand Gazette, 2 April 1969, page

-609 (schedule 1 of these Bylaws).

-Harbourmaster means a person appointed under subclause 5.1.1 of these

-Bylaws, and shall include any Deputy Harbourmaster.

-Honorary Enforcement Officer means a person appointed under subclause 5.1.3 of these length in relation to a vessel, means overall length lifejacket means a serviceable personal floatation device that meets NZ the Director of Maritime Safety is satisfied substantially complies with that standard.

-Bylaws.